What are YOU doing about your eczema?

 Learn to recognise when it’s on its way and do what you can to minimise it.
 I have overcome very painful & stressful eczema and now I’m regularly told how lovely my skin is.
 So believe it is possible to do something about even very bad eczema.

 I make a very calming skin balm for my own and my little girl’s eczema with amongst other things, evening primrose oil, avocado oil and organic lavender essential oil (she named it “scratchy balm”).
 It is 100% natural.
 I find if we use it in the evening when we are red and sore, by morning the redness is gone, and the day after, skin is virtually back to normal.
-I’ve now made it for hundreds of others too, most find it very helpful.
-You will need to do more than just apply this balm, but if you follow the points above and look after yourself, you may find Scratchy Balm is a very useful in your road to recovery.
+I’ve now made it for thousands of others too, most find it very helpful.
+You will need to do more than just apply this balm, but if you follow the points above and look after yourself, you may find Organic Scratchy Balm is a very useful in your road to recovery.
 Good Luck.

 Many customers have reported that Organic Scratchy Balm helps to heal molluscum, click here to read more